Personal Loan Prepayment Penalty

 The only type of mortgage loan that does not have a prepayment fee is a Federal Housing Authority loan.
 It is also worth noting that prepayment penalties on conventional mortgage loans started becoming less common after the housing crisis of 2008, but they do still widely exist today.

 Business loans, car loans, and personal loans may all have prepayment penalties associated with them, but it varies lender to lender.
-As for personal loans, there are many lenders online who do not charge prepayment penalties, and it is best to track down these lenders rather than settling for one who charges you a fee.

 Regardless of the type of loan you seek, always talk with your potential lender about fees and the terms of a loan.
 It is incredibly important that you understand all the parts of a loan that exist when you sign the contract.

 You can try!
 Not all lenders will negotiate, but some may be willing in order to earn or keep your business.
 They may negotiate the penalty to a lower charge or remove it altogether.